sonrabakarim/barlkk/_posts/2013-03-09-movies-on-the-cheap-with-vudu-in-home-disc-to-digital.md

   - thrifty
   - movies
 ---
-As I [mentioned][1] in late January, VUDU users now have the ability to upgrade their existing DVDs to HDX for $5 and stream them right at home.
+VUDU users now have the ability to upgrade their existing DVDs to HDX for $5 and stream them right at home.
 But I wanted to unpack this statement a little for those not on the Twitters and those who have not used VUDU or UltraViolet before.
 This information will be most useful to value-conscious consumers who already have DVD collections and are in the process of or have already purchased high-definition Internet TVs for their homes.

 <!--more-->